 Stroke Diary, A Primer for Aphasia Therapy is the first of a trilogy.
 This volume provided the daily facts as he knew them for 11 months: the reports from his therapist, his diary, his drawings, his voice recordings, every report from his doctors, every page of his calendar, artifacts from his therapy, emails, photos and much more!
 Click here to read Chapter One.

 Stroke Diary, The Secret of Aphasia Recovery (Volume 2) was published on September 17, 2016.
 This volume provided the explanation of how he got better, and why.
 Aphasia recovery is all about the doing.
 When you have lost your language, the best thing to do is practice your language, damaged as it is.
 It is both a curse and a blessing.

 Stroke Dairy, Just So Stories, How Aphasia Got Its Language Back (Volume 3) was published on January 23, 2018.
 Practice is more than just practice.
 Practice is the prescription for improvement.
 People with aphasia must become more aware that practicing is the cure.
 The brain requires a special kind of “food”—activities and experiences which induce plasticity.
 These stories were part of the process of engaging the environment to “light up” learning.

-Stroke Diary is available on Amazon and Kindle.
+Stroke Diary is available on Amazon, Kindle and Ingram.